SWolfSec/ai-hist/README.md

 2026-05-25 01:20:48  claude_code   tool_result  [a1b2c3d4]  ** BUILD SUCCEEDED **
 ```

-Storage locations were mapped with reference to the research notes in [ghosttype](https://github.com/xFreed0m/ghosttype).
-The parsing logic and output formats are written independently.
+This was inspired by the research and project here: [https://github.com/xFreed0m/ghosttype](https://github.com/xFreed0m/ghosttype).
+But targetting forensic timelining rather then capturing stored credentials.

 Note: This was tested on macOS.
 The tool should run on Linux but all storage paths are macOS specific.
 Using the `--root` should help identify where the  proper files exist.